usm6364839/Hello-World/README.md

 # Hello-World
-This is my first time working on GitHub, Hello World or programmers.
+This is my first time working on GitHub, Hello World of programmers.